 My brothers and sisters, whenever you face trials of any kind, consider it nothing but joy, because you know that the testing of your faith produces endurance; and let endurance have its full effect, so that you may be mature and complete, lacking in nothing.James 1:2-4 (NRSV)

 Let’s not make light of it, or try to cover it over with a Band-Aid Bible verse!
-Horror, despair, gut-wrenching sorrow, despondency, rage over injustice, terror…these are no small thing.
+Horror, despair, gut-wrenching sorrow, despondency, rage over injustice, terror…these are no small things.

-Still, what we do know is that God is there in the midst, experiencing the pain with us, and offering Himself as both comfort to endure, and strength to persevere.
+Still, what we do know is that God is there in the midst, experiencing the pain with us, and offering God’s own presence as both comfort to endure, and strength to persevere.
 As James said, “you know that the testing of your faith produces endurance; and let endurance have its full effect, so that you may be mature.”

 The believers needed good, strong teaching like that to help them through what was coming, for remember, they devoted themselves to the apostles’ teaching.

 This chapter opens with Peter and John’s habit of going up to the temple for prayer every day, and also to pore over the scriptures.
 Jesus could easily have passed by this beggar every time he went to the temple.
-Remember, the beggar was over 40 years old, so he’d been begging here a long time, but Jesus had left him unhealed.
+The text says the beggar was over 40 years old, so he’d been begging here a long time, but Jesus had left him unhealed.

-I have no idea if John and Peter were late to prayer, or had plenty of time, but I can tell this beggar’s request was an interruption to their day.
+I have no idea if John and Peter were late to prayer, or had plenty of time, but the text indicates this beggar’s request was an interruption to their day.
 These disciples had their hands full, with thousands of believers overnight needing teaching, shepherding, and literally feeding and housing.
 It’s hard enough cooking and cleaning, and providing for one family!